4-Way / Hazard Blink Problem on Motorcycles with LED Turn Signals

 What Causes the 4-Way Blink Problem?

-It is at the turn signal indicator light where both the left and right turn signal circuits are brought together.
-Left turn circuit on one side of the indicator light "filament" and right turn circuit on the other side.
-With the incandescent bulbs installed, the system behaves as designed where voltage on either the left or right turn signal circuits illuminates the bulb.
-This is achieved simply by allowing the opposite side turn signal circuit from the one activated to function as a ground path for the indicator lamp.
+It is at the turn signal indicator lamp where both the left and right turn signal circuits are brought together.
+Left turn circuit on one side of the indicator lamp "filament" and right turn circuit on the other side.
+With the incandescent turn signal bulbs installed, the system behaves as designed where voltage on either the left or right turn signal circuits illuminates the turn signal indicator lamp.
+This is achieved simply by allowing the opposite side turn signal circuit from the one activated, to function as a ground path for the indicator lamp.
 The small amount of current that passes through the indicator lamp in the gauge cluster is not enough to illuminate the power-hungry incandescent bulbs, and they simply function as a ground path without lighting up at all.
 When removing these incandescent bulbs and installing LEDs, you have removed this ground path - which usually leaves the turn signal indicator lamp inoperative - AND you have introduced voltage to the opposite side turn signal circuit which is enough to illuminate the super efficient LEDs.